Dabo Swinney: Playing career

-Swinney was raised in Pelham, Alabama, and attended the University of Alabama, where he joined the Crimson Tide football program as a walk-on wide receiver in 1989.
+Swinney joined the Alabama Crimson Tide as a walk-on wide receiver in 1989.
 He earned a scholarship and lettered on three teams (1990–1992), including the Crimson Tide's 1992 National Championship team.
 During his time as an undergraduate at Alabama, Swinney was twice named an Academic All-SEC and SEC Scholar Athlete Honor Roll member.
 In three seasons at Alabama, he caught seven passes for 81 yards.
-He received his degree in commerce and business administration in 1993 as well as a master's degree in business administration from Alabama in 1995.
-Swinney was involved in Greek Life during college, and was initiated as a brother of the Pi Kappa Alpha.

 Coaching career

 Alabama

 While completing work on his MBA, Swinney served as a graduate assistant at Alabama under Gene Stallings.

 In December 1995, Swinney received his MBA from Alabama and became a full-time assistant coach for the Crimson Tide in charge of wide receivers and tight ends.
 He retained these posts under Stallings' successor, Mike DuBose.
 He was fired with all of DuBose's staff in early 2001.

 Swinney sat out the 2001 season while receiving his contractual payments from Alabama.
 His former strength coach at Alabama, Rich Wingo, had become president of Birmingham-based AIG Baker Real Estate and offered him a job.
-From April 2001 through February 2003, he did not coach and instead worked for AIG Baker Real Estate on development projects in Alabama.
+From April 2001 through February 2003, he did not coach and instead worked for AIG Baker Real Estate as a commercial real estate salesman.